-It is WorkSafeNB's practice to have an independent consulting actuary complete a valuation of the benefits liabilities of WorkSafeNB every year.
+It is WorkSafeNB's practice to have an independent consulting actuary complete a valuation of WorkSafeNB's benefits liabilities every year.
 Actual future costs could be higher or lower than those amounts presented in the consolidated financial statements.

 A variety of estimation techniques are used to perform the valuation.
 They are generally based on statistical analyses of historical experience that assume that the development pattern of the current claims will be consistent with past experience.